pinterestPinterestamazonAmazoninstagramInstagram

 Sweet Potato Sourdough Rolls

-Soft, lightly sweet sweet potato sourdough dinner rolls with overnight fermentation and a golden buttery finish.
+Soft sweet potato sourdough rolls with overnight fermentation, tender golden crumb, active starter, and a buttery dinner-roll finish.

-Soft sweet potato sourdough dinner rolls baked until golden brown.
+Soft sweet potato sourdough dinner rolls with golden tops in a baking dish

 Prep